 Saif Osmani is an interdisciplinary creative practitioner specialising in the fine arts and architectural design.
-Influenced by his time working in the architecture field, his abstract expressionist paintings portray a social realism that reflect cultural shifts resulting from human migration and changes in the built environment.
+Influenced by his time in the architecture field, his abstract expressionist paintings portray social issues and cultural shifts resulting from changes in the built environment.
 He has held group and solo exhibitions across the UK, Europe and in Asia.

 Mobile: +44 (0)7915 234404